Executive Coaching for Nonprofit Leaders & Fundraisers

 What Coaching Actually Looks Like

 Our clients tell us the thing they value most is having a confidential sounding board outside their chain of command.
 Someone who can’t hire or fire them.
 Someone who isn’t on their board, isn’t a direct report, and doesn’t have an agenda.
-Just a trained, experienced guide who listens well and asks the questions that unlock your own wisdom.
+Just a trained, experienced guide who listens well and asks the questions that help you think more clearly.

-Leaders we work with use coaching sessions to process board dynamics, navigate difficult staff conversations, think through capital campaign strategy, and work through the self-doubt that comes with leading in hard seasons.
-(That doubt, by the way, is not a sign you’re failing.
-It might be a sign you’re on the verge of something important.)
+Leaders we work with use coaching sessions to process board dynamics, navigate difficult staff conversations, think through campaign strategy, and work through the self-doubt that comes with leading in hard seasons.
+That doubt is not a sign you’re failing.
+It may be a sign you’re in real growth, not falling behind.

 Too many leaders try to fundraise or lead using someone else’s playbook.
 It doesn’t fit.
 It never did.

 Twice a month, you’ll speak with Marc for a 45-minute coaching call.
-At the end of each call, you’ll agree on your next steps: the tasks you’ll complete before the next session.
-These aren’t busywork assignments.
-They’re strategic actions tied to your actual goals.
+At the end of each call, you’ll agree on your next steps — strategic actions tied to your actual goals, not busywork.

-Between calls, you have virtually unlimited email and phone access to your coach.
-If something comes up on a Tuesday afternoon that can’t wait until your next session, you can reach out without worrying about whether the meter is running.
+Between calls, you have direct access to your coach by phone and email.
+If something comes up on a Tuesday afternoon that can’t wait, you can reach out.
 It’s included.
 And encouraged.

 Fundraising and leadership happen between the calls.
 That’s why access matters.